Our therapists and counselors at Evolution Counseling Services, LLC

 Todd is a 2012 Penn State Altoona graduate with a Bachelor's of Science degree in Business.

-Todd is the Program Director for NCTI-CBT Crossroads and Real Colors Facilitation.
+Todd is the Groups Director for NCTI/CBT/VA and Jr. CEO Counselor.
 His focus is providing

 Cognitive Behavioral Therapy Groups to an adolescent population.
 He is also